Cassia Essential Oil Uses, Benefits and Recipes - EO Spotlight

 - White fir

-Cassia Essential Oil Uses & Benefits
+Cassia Essential Oil Uses and Benefits

-1. Boosts the Immune System
+Boosts the Immune System

 Help the entire body run properly, stay healthy, and avoid seasonal threats.
 Cassia essential oil is effective in countering viral infections and offers protection from cold, cough, and other seasonal illnesses.
-Try our Immune Boost Inhaler Blend recipe below.

 2. Fights Germs